“I feel great. I’m getting plenty of rest and I’m taking care of myself. I’m going all the way uphill!” – Judy Garland, 1954

 Photos: All photos were taken on this day and August 12th.
 Judy is seen with Roger Edens and crew on the set; director Busby Berkeley clowns with Judy and Mickey; Frederick Burton plays Judy’s father; and co-star Virginia Weilder; other photos were taken during the filming of “How About You?” on both this date and August 12th.

-August 11, 1942: Judy was, (allegedly as it’s unclear just what Judy wrote and what was written by the studio – the latter was usually the case), the guest writer for Walter Winchell’s famous “On Broadway” column.
+August 11, 1942: Judy was the guest writer, (allegedly as it’s unclear just what Judy wrote and what was written by the studio – the latter was usually the case), for Walter Winchell’s famous “On Broadway” column.

 Photo: Judy and husband David Rose at an Army camp.